 - Muscle cramps in the arms, legs or stomach

 If you notice any of these symptoms in yourself or someone else, move to a cooler space immediately.
 Offer water in small sips, loosen clothing and apply a damp cloth to the skin.
-If symptoms do not improve or begin to get worse, seek medical help straight away.
+If symptoms do not improve or begin to worsen, seek medical help immediately.

 Call 111 for advice or 999 in an emergency.

-For those caring for an older relative or client, it is important to check in regularly and stay alert to any changes in behaviour, mood or energy levels.
+For those caring for an older relative or client, it is essential to check in regularly and remain vigilant for any changes in behaviour, mood or energy levels.
 Even mild discomfort can be a sign that something is not quite right.

 Talk to Our Dedicated Team of Experts Today